 Research on “Model Collapse” highlights this risk, warning that when models repeatedly learn from AI-generated material, originality and diversity of thought can gradually shrink (Shumailov et al., 2024).

-This is why learning to steel man AI interactions matters.
+This is why learning to Steel Man AI interactions matters.
 Instead of allowing AI to smooth out your thinking, you can use it to test and strengthen your ideas.

 The shift is easier to understand through a simple contrast: